profanity-im/stabber/README.md

 make
 make install (as root)
 ```
-# Using in a project
+# Using the C API
 Include the following header in your tests:
 ```
 #include <stabber.h>